Mon 15th July.

 Glad to arrive in Newent.
 First stop the convenience store for cartons of fruit juice.
 My hotel for the night is very central, the room is OK and the food good.
-But had an awful nights sleep because of the early morning noise from the road – the PO sorting office is next door!
+But had an awful night’s sleep because of the early morning noise from the road – the PO sorting office was next door!

 Next to the PO is a gold painted postbox celebrating a gold medal won in the 2012 London Olympics by local Charlotte Dujardin in the individual Equestrian Dressage.
 I’ve not come across one of these gold boxes before.